hud-an3/n8n-skills-gemini/upload files/upload_file_SKILL.md

 1. Parse the user's prompt for a folder name.
 2. **If a folder name is specified:**
    a.
 Search Google Drive for a folder matching that name and get it's ID using the Search files and folders in Google Drive tool.
+   c.
+If the required folder exists, get the required folder's ID so that Upload file in Google Drive can use it as the upload destination.
    b.
-If it exists, use its folder ID as the upload destination.
+Use the folder ID as the upload destination.
    c.
 If it does not exist, create a new folder with that exact name, then use the newly created folder's ID as the destination.
 3. **If no folder name is specified in the prompt (file only):**
    a.
 Use `default_folder` as the upload destination.
 Do not create a new folder in this case — `default_folder` is assumed to already exist.